-Lynda is Head of the Inquest Team that forms part of the Clinical Negligence Department in the London office.
+Lynda is a Partner and Head of the Inquest Team that forms part of the Clinical Negligence Department in the London office.
 She has considerable experience in assisting families with inquests that relate to deaths in hospital or care homes, where medical negligence is expected.

 She has been instructed on Article 2 inquests, inquests with juries and complicated medical inquests where numerous experts have been instructed.
 Where necessary she will make submissions on the Coroner’s power to issue Prevention of Future Deaths reports.
 Her inquest role combined with subsequent civil claims ensures that she is a specialist on Fatal Accident Act Claims.
 She is recognised in both UK Chambers & Partners and Legal 500.

 The vast extent of types of claims that can cause deaths ensures that she has covered the entire breadth of medical negligence claims.
 This includes sepsis, delayed cancer diagnosis, gynaecological and obstetric negligence, surgical negligence, pressure sores and orthopaedic negligence against both the NHS and private providers.

 In addition to her role in the Inquest team Lynda has a caseload of complex clinical negligence matters which include cerebral palsy, brain injuries, spinal injuries and cauda equina claims.